HChoiLab/RetrogradeNetworkAnalysis/README.md

 - Written 3/18/2024 by Eric M. Li and Hannah Choi.
 ---
 This Python code performs network analyses of the mouse whole brain connecitivity constructed based on both anterograde and retrograde Cre-driver line viral tracing experiments.
 Specifically, this code computes three properties of the mouse whole brain network: hierarchy, centrality, and modularity.
 The code in the folder "Hierarchy" creates a hierarchy of the mouse cortical and thalamic regions by assigning clustered layer-projection patterns to either feedforward or feedback and maximizing a self-consistency global hierarchy score.
 The hierarchy uses both anterograde and retrograde Cre-driver line viral tracing experiments, beginning with cortico-cortical connections, followed by cortico-thalamic and thalamo-cortical connections.
-Using mouse whole brain connectivity matrices, the code "centrality.py" computes cloaseness centrality scores of the regions.
+Using mouse whole brain connectivity matrices, the code "centrality.py" computes closeness centrality scores of the regions.
 We then create correlation plots between hierarchy and closeness centrality score.
 Finally, the code "modularity.py" creates modules of the mouse cortical brain using the Louvain algorithm by maximizing a "modularity metric", and compares the modularity of the mouse brain to a shuffled version of the mouse connectivity matrix.

 ## Level of Support